Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 ### Requirements

+all pip-requirements are listed in requirements.txt.
+To install all at once execute `pip3 install requirements.txt`

 - Up to date **Python 3**

 - **Selenium** is needed as it does all the web automation: `pip3 install selenium`

+- **pwinput** is needed for the secret password prompt: `pip3 install pwinput`

 - **Firefox** is used as browser and therefor also necessary and has to be installed.

 - locale **"de_DE"** is [installed](https://ubuntuforums.org/showthread.php?t=196414)

 - **Nebenan.de** is set to **german locale** (I don't know if others are even possible, but still.)

+- Probably a linux distribution (tested only on Fedora 40).
+Maybe Windows, but i haven't tested yet.
+You are welcome to do so and report your findings!

 ### Allowed Image Files
 - *.png